castai/docs/docs/guides/node-autoscaler/spot-instances/spot.md

 #### 2.1.
 Apply the example deployment

-With Kubeconfig set in your current shell session, you can execute the following (or use other means of applying deployment files):
+With `kubeconfig` set in your current shell session, you can execute the following (or use other means of applying deployment files):

 `kubectl apply -f ngninx.yaml`